Table of Contents

 Prediction: New AirPods Pro, redesigned AirPods Max, HomePod redux.
 Lossless might finally come to AirPods.
 Might finally see a new product category, most likely a VR / AR headset as companies scramble for the new land.
 Apple Car rumors will probably surface once in a while.

 Actual: Together with Mac Studio, Apple launched a new display Studio Display in March 2022.
 It’s a 27-inch 5K display lifted from the 27-inch iMac but has the A13 chip as the processor instead of Intel.
+AirPods Pro 2 was launched in Apple September event.
+Apple TV 4K has been updated.
+The remote is now using USB-C to charge.

 This is in the ‘other’ category where every non-mainstream product on Apple roster.
 Non-mainstream is a misnomer because non-mainstream products like AirPods can rival a Fortune 500 company.
 Because Apple is such a behemoth, a non-mainstream product in Apple can be a major product in any other company.